bsamartins/falcon/README.md

 All client requests flow through the gateway.
 When posting a JSON payload, a message is published to a RabbitMQ broker, which is picked up by a consumer and saved to a Mongo database.
-A consumer group or a worker queue was to be setup on the `documents-new` queue as to guarantee that the messages would only be delivered to a single consumer at a time.
+A consumer group or a worker queue was setup on the `documents-new` queue as to guarantee that the messages would only be delivered to a single consumer at a time.

 Once the payload has been stored it's pushed to a MQ fanout exchange, multicasting the payload to consumers in the gateway and pushed downstream into the websocket clients.